weirdev/lagern/BackupCore/Notes.md

 Uses ranked list of add/ignore rules
 		Foward slashes only for all systems
 			Allow escaping spaces with \ ?
-		By default, first rule is '*' = include everything in all subdirectories Rules later in the list get higher priority
+		By default, first rule is '2 *' = include everything in all subdirectories Rules later in the list get higher priority
 		Trailing slash interpreted as /*
 		<path>/* = all files and subdirectories
 		Ex:
-			2 *    #== /
+			2 *    #== /*
 			0 /pictures
 			3 /pictures/grandma/  #== /pictures/grandma/*
 			Translates as -> include everything 2, except /pictures, but do include /picutes/grandma and its children 3 Including a folder assumes including subfolders
 		If files in subfolders not wanted
-			dir/*
+			2 dir/*
-			^dir/*/*
+			0 dir/*/*
 		Use patterns to classify files for checking for changes One list multiple classifications
 			0 = Dont add at all
-			1 = Some files data only scanned on first backup Changes ignored
+			1 = File data only scanned on first backup
+				Changes ignored
-			2 = Some scanned only based on metadata heuristics (mirrors default behavior when no lists present) Date modified changed so scan
+			2 = Scanned only based on metadata heuristics (default behavior when no lists present) Date modified changed so scan
-			3 = Some scanned every time regardless of metadata Always do this when force scan switch is used
+			3 = Scanned every time regardless of metadata Behavior of 1,2, and 3 when force scan switch is used